ykannappar/project-GitHub/GitHub REST API/troubleshooting.md

 1. Issue: **"Not Found" (404)**

-    **Probable cause**: An incorrct endpoint or resource was used, which does not exist.
+    **Probable Cause**: An incorrct endpoint or resource was used, which does not exist.

     **Probable Fix**: